docb/dbRackSequencer/README.md

 ![](images/C42.png?raw=true)

-- C42 provides a grid with sizes 8x8 upto 32x32 (config in the menu).
+- C42 provides a grid with sizes 8x8 upto 32x32.
 - Each cell of the grid is either on or off.
 - On the grid there can be placed up to 16 play heads.
 - The play heads are placed via (polyphonic) CV addresses.
-- The column of the play head is addressed via 10V/size * colum_number via CvX param
+- The column of the play head is addressed via 10V/size * column_number via CvX param
 - The row of the play head is addressed via 10V/size * row_number via CvY param